 Dress Code for Different Locations in Turkey

 The dress code in Turkey would vary with the location.
 Therefore, your packing list for Turkey must accommodate all dress codes. has to include Places like Istanbul, Buyukada Island, Antalya, Bodrum and Marmaris have a more Europeanized approach when it comes to dressing.
 You can feel that the dress code for women here is generally more relaxed than in other regions in Turkey like Bursa and Konya.

 What to Wear in Istanbul, Turkey?

 Istanbul is the favourite destination for all travellers visiting Turkey.
 The city has a lot to offer and the place is flooded with visitors all year round.
 If you are thinking of what to wear in Istanbul, you need not worry.
 Istanbul is very much like a cosmopolitan city in Turkey, and you can wear anything you want depending on the time of the year you are visiting.

-While you need to stay all covered up and warm in winters, in summers you are free to choose between your favourite dresses, tank tops, shorts, etc. However, make sure you dress decently when visiting religious sites and mosques.
+While you need to stay all covered up and warm in winter, in summer you are free to choose between your favourite dresses, tank tops, shorts, etc. However, make sure you dress decently when visiting religious sites and mosques.

 Also, if you plan to indulge in souvenir shopping in Istanbul, I suggest you wear comfortable shoes.